1.1 Credential Purpose, Sponsor, and Scope

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

-Credential Purpose, Sponsor, And Scope
+Credential Purpose, Sponsor, and Scope

 Orientation pointExam-prep meaning

-Practice frameThe credential supports specialty wound-care proficiency above basic licensure.
+Practice frameDemonstrates skin/wound proficiency above basic licensure.

 Test Your Knowledge